MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifypostdragdrop.md

 ---
-Description: Provides the system with information about a document after a drag drop operation is completed.
+description: Provides the system with information about a document after a drag drop operation is completed.
-title: DlpNotifyPreDragDrop function (endpointdlp.h) ms.topic: reference
+title: DlpNotifyPostDragDrop function (endpointdlp.h) ms.topic: reference
 ms.date: 03/18/2021
 topic_type: